 The Most Similar Cuisine to Icelandic Food

-Iceland is an isolated country in the middle of the North Atlantic Ocean, however the five countries with the most similar food are on the European mainland.
+Iceland is an isolated country in the middle of the North Atlantic Ocean, however the four countries with the most similar food are on the European mainland.
 They also consistently rank among the nations with the highest standards of living.
-With the exception of France, these countries have particularly cold climates and get a lot of snowfall.
+In addition, these countries have particularly cool climates.

 Related: The 10 Most Similar Countries to Iceland